 Native Hope Speaks to the Chamberlain, SD School District

-November 12 - Native Hope Ambassadors Kansas and Kyal Middletent, along with Native Hope Director, Trisha Burke addressed the Chamberlain, SD, High School, Middle School and Elementary teachers during a school district in-service.
+November 12 - Native Hope Ambassadors Kansas and Kyal, along with Native Hope Director, Trisha Burke addressed the Chamberlain, SD, High School, Middle School and Elementary teachers during a school district in-service.

 The trio delivered two separate presentations where they each discussed the mission of Native Hope, their personal reasons for working for the organization, and the need to dismantle barriers for Native students.

 “It is important for all students to feel that they can identify with others and feel safe in their school,” commented Trisha, who is a former educator from the district.
 “Native Hope employees have 5 hours a week to volunteer within schools or organizations, and our hope is that we can work with the teachers and students in a variety of ways.”